FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/05MulticastSessionProtocol.md

 During the lifetime of a multicast session, its publisher should send Sequence or Context messages as a heartbeat at regular intervals when the session is otherwise inactive.
 This allows a receiver to tell whether a session is live and has not reached the end of its logical flow.
 If only a single Topic is published, then Sequence message may be used for heartbeats since there is no context switch.
 If multiple topics are published on a shared multicast transport, then Context must be used.
 See the Common Features section above for a description of sequence numbering and the Sequence and Context messages.

-In addition to the Sequence or Context message, it is recommend that a Topic message should be published on the heartbeat interval.
+In addition to the Sequence or Context message, it is recommended that a Topic message should be published on the heartbeat interval.
 This provides an opportunity for late joiners to gather session characteristics during every idle period.